Hong Kong activist urges Germany to halt Chinese army training

 According to the daily, the German military plans to give 11 PLA soldiers logistics and senior officer training in 2020.

-Wong, 23, has travelled abroad in recent months to drum up foreign support for Hong Kong's activists.
+Wong, 23, has visited several countries in recent months to drum up foreign support for Hong Kong's activists.

 He met with German Foreign Minister Heiko Maas in September, prompting Beijing to summon Germany's ambassador in anger.